LogtalkDotOrg/logtalk3/manuals/_sources/userman/predicates.rst.txt

    :- meta_predicate(bar(*, 0)).

 depending on the true meaning of the second meta-argument.
-The second alternative is to simply use the :ref:`control_external_call_1` compiler bypass control construct to call the meta-predicate as-is:
+The second alternative, only usable when the meta-argument can be handled as a normal argument, is to simply use the :ref:`control_external_call_1` compiler bypass control construct to call the meta-predicate as-is:

 ::